 One piece garments: dress, jumpers, lined outwear jackets, coats and capes

 Two Piece garments: lined outwear coats, jackets or capes

 Blouse/shirt, vest, and/or sweater with dress, jumper, skirt, pants or shorts.

 Ensemble- 3 or more garments worn together at one time

 Pre-teens may enter: Dress, jumpers, skirt, pants, shorts, vest, sweaters, shirt/blouse, jacket or a combination of garments.

 - 100% wool or wool blend (minimum of 60% wool or specialty fiber)

 for each fashion fabric or yarn used.
 Specialty wool fibers include

-mohair, cashmere, alpaca, camel, llama and vicuna.
+mohair, cashmere, alpaca, camel, and llama

 - The entire garment body (back, front and sleeves) must be wool or wool-blend fabric.